kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-Getting-Started.md

 weight: 180
 ---

-To set up the Player-SDK for Android, you will need to take the following steps:
+To set up the Player-SDK for Android, follow these steps:

 1. First, clone the Android SDK and make sure that it resides in the **same** folder as your application:
 	```